Deputy Sheriff [Entry Level]

 Placement on the eligible list does not guarantee nor imply that you will be offered employment.
 The City & County of San Francisco reserves the right to hire only the most suitably qualified candidates for this important position.
 The eligible list resulting from this examination will change as subsequent candidate scores are added to the list.
 Note that a candidate’s rank on the list will not change unless he or she re-tests and scores differently for the prior test.

 Departmental Selection Process:

-All candidates must successfully complete the Departmental Selection Process components listed below to continue in the departmental selection process.
-After the eligible list is adopted, the Sheriff’s Department will administer the following selection processes to determine the most suitable candidates.
+All applicants must successfully complete the Departmental Selection Process components listed below to continue in the departmental selection process.
+After the eligible list is adopted, the Sheriff’s Office will administer the following selection processes to determine the most suitable candidates.
 Dates will be scheduled for these components approximately every three months, as needed or as capacity allows.
-Candidates will be scheduled and notified by the Sheriff’s Department.
+Candidates will be scheduled and notified by the Sheriff’s Office.